What are modules and deployable architectures?

 What is a deployable architecture?

 A deployable architecture is cloud automation for deploying a common architectural pattern that combines one or more cloud resources.
 It is designed to provide simplified deployment by users, scalability, and modularity.
 A deployable architecture incorporates one or more modules.
 Deployable architectures are coded in Terraform, which you configure with input variables to achieve the behavior that you want.
-In the case of a deployable architecture stack, it incorporates one or more deployable architectures that are grouped without requiring Terraform code.
+To create a more complex deployable architecture, you can stack deployable architectures together without editing Terraform code to do so.

-For example, VPC landing zone is a deployable architecture that provisions several virtual private clouds in a hub-and-spoke networking pattern that is connected by a transit gateway.
+Deployable architectures can be broader in scope, like VPC landing zone.
+VPC landing zone provisions several virtual private clouds in a hub-and-spoke networking pattern that is connected by a transit gateway.
 It includes a number of supporting services that are used for the monitoring and security of the workloads that run on the VPCs.

 Deployable architectures that are built and maintained by experts at IBM Cloud are made available to you in the IBM Cloud catalog.
 If you choose to create your own version of those deployable architectures, or build one from scratch, you can onboard your deployable architecture to a private catalog and share your ready-to-deploy solution with your organization through the catalog.